TomPi22/Azure-Cloud-Security-Operations/README.md

 # Azure Cloud Security Operations

 Welcome to my Cloud Security portfolio.
-This repository documents my hands-on experience and architectural implementations in Microsoft Azure, focusing on Identity and Access Management (IAM), Security Information and Environment (SIEM), and cloud security ingenuity focused on resilient infrastructure such as Zero Trust governance and automated threat detection in the Microsoft Azure ecosystem.
+This repository documents my hands-on experience and architectural implementations in Microsoft Azure, focusing on Identity and Access Management (IAM), Security Information and Event Management (SIEM), and cloud security ingenuity focused on resilient infrastructure such as Zero Trust governance and automated threat detection in the Microsoft Azure ecosystem.

 This repository demonstrates end-to-end security implementations aligned with NIST CSF, ISO 27001, and GDPR standards, targeting highly compliant environments (EU/DPC).